mvjl000/mvjl000/README.md

 ### Hi, Miłosz here 👋

-I am a 19 y.o. self taught  frontend developer.
+I am a self taught frontend developer.
 I have been programming since the beginning of 2020 🦠 (such a great time to start coding 😅).

 **Some quick info:**
 - 1.5 year of commercial experience in a fintech startup (JUN 2021 - OCT 2022),